 The coughing technique is called as cough-CPR (cough-cardiopulmonary resuscitation) and is used in hospitals by physicians to treat sudden irregular heartbeats in monitored patients during cardiac catheterization procedures.

-A responsive patient, who develops a sudden irregular heartbeat, can maintain blood flow to the brain and remain conscious for a few seconds
+A responsive patient, who develops a sudden irregular heartbeat, can maintain blood flow to the brain and remain conscious for a few seconds by coughing vigorously and forcefully while being directed by a physician.
+According to the American Heart Association, traditional CPR is not used to treat heart attack victims who remain conscious, but only if the heart attack is followed by cardiac arrest.

 During a sudden arrhythmia (abnormal heart rhythm), a conscious, responsive person can ensure adequate blood flow to the brain and remain conscious for a few seconds until the arrhythmia is treated by coughing forcefully and repetitively.
 Forceful coughs help increase the pressure in the chest and maintain blood flow.
 But, this method has been incorrectly labeled as “cough-CPR” and it’s not a type of traditional CPR.1